Rebate deals are a big part of every trading relationship—if you haven’t got a good handle on them, you could be missing out on massive opportunities.

 Suppliers can use them to influence the behavior of their trading partners, and distributors can use them to inform their purchasing decisions.
 Plus, they’re a valuable source of revenue for both parties involved and can make a big impact on the bottom line.

-Too often, commercial teams don’t have the tools available to manage rebate deals effectively, and it can lead to distributors and suppliers missing out on major benefits across their business.
+Although, too often, commercial teams don’t have the tools available to manage rebate deals effectively, and it can lead to distributors and suppliers missing out on major benefits across their business.

 Here are four benefits you could be missing out on if you don’t have a strong handle on your rebates—and some advice on how your commercial team can make them happen.